Skip to main content

 Alternatively, you can specify a specific version:

 2. Write your tests: You can write your tests in the same way you would in a regular F# project.
+Because TUnit discovers tests via a source generator at build time, scripts must declare tests dynamically using [<DynamicTestBuilder>].
 For example:

 open System